 Centered at Johns Hopkins University, the NNPS brings together schools, districts and state departments of education that are committed to school-family-community partnerships.

-Funded by the U.S. Department of Education, these 77 PIRC centers are located in every state except Alaska, Delaware, Nebraska and Oregon.
-They provide parents with training, information and support for their children’s developmental and educational needs, and help strengthen partnerships between parents and schools.
+Previously funded by the U.S. Department of Education, PIRC centers provide parents with training, information, and support for their children’s developmental and educational needs, and help strengthen partnerships between parents and schools.
+Funding for program as a whole has been discontinued by the Department of Education, but several centers are funded from other sources and remain open.
+Check the PIRC directory to determine the status of each state.

 PPS is a national organization of community-based chapters that work to strengthen public schools through broad-based enrollment.
 Its Web site has an extensive list of resources for parents who want to get involved.